Azure/Mission-Critical-Online/docs/reference-implementation/Bring-your-own-workload.md

 ### Multi-repo

-The main consideration here is to which registry the container images are pushed e.g. to a corporate-wide central container registry (see [Brownfield considerations](./Brownfield-Considerations.md)) or following the Azure Mission-Critical recommendation into a solution-specific one and how they can be accessed and pulled to the clusters we're deploying here.
+In multi-repo environments, container images are usually pushed to a corporate-wide centrally managed container registry (see [Brownfield considerations](./Brownfield-Considerations.md)).
+Following the Azure Mission-Critical guidance this can remain the same, but its highly recommended to import them from there into a solution-specific per-environment container registry which is replicated together with the regional stamps and locked down to allow access only from the clusters.

-Other options are to push container images to the Azure Container Registry deployed as part of the Azure Mission-Critical reference implementation, or to import images from another registry into the Azure Mission-Critical environment.
-See [Brownfield considerations](./Brownfield-Considerations.md#Existing-container-registry) for more information.
+Pushing container images directly to Azure Mission-Critical container registries, outside of a mono-repo, isn't recommended as this would not work with e2e environments and could cause consistency issues between the other environments as well.

 ## Kubernetes deployment